-- Written applications will be pre-screened for eligibility and inclusion of all required sections.
-Applicants not meeting all pre-screen requirements will not be read. - A review committee established by the Maryland State Department of Education (MSDE) will evaluate written applications.
+- Written applications will be pre-screened for submission requirements and inclusion of all required sections.
+Applicants not meeting all prescreen requirements will not be read. - 2) A review committee established by the Maryland State Department of Education (MSDE) will evaluate written applications.
 The committee will be composed of representatives from outside agencies and MSDE personnel.
 Reviewers will comment upon the proposals and assign numerical scores based on a common rubric.

-MSDE will consider geographic distribution when making awards.
+MSDE reserves the right to take into consideration geographic distribution when making awards.